 - 1.Set a data protection rule

 Log in to Lark Admin.
-Under the Feature Management on the left, click on Mail > Security > Data Protection > New Rule.
+Under the Feature Management on the left, click on Mail > Privacy Compliance > Data Protection > New Rule.

 1.1 Name and scope

 Enter the rule name, description, and its application scope.